elatov/elatov.github.io/_posts/2014-09-20-install-debian-7-on-macmini-late-2006.md

 	elatov@fed:~$wodim -v dev=/dev/sr0 speed=4 -eject downloads/debian-7.6.0-i386-netinst.iso

 ### Download and Copy rEFIt ISO Disk Image onto a USB drive
-While the CD was burning I went to Mac and first made sure the password was reset and then I installed the **rEFIt** image on my USB Drive, so I can boot from it later.
+While the CD was burning I went to the Mac and first made sure the password was reset.
+Then I installed the **rEFIt** image on my USB Drive, so I can boot from it later.
 I could've probably used the **diskutility** to complete this, but I decided to go with the command line.
 I just grabbed the ISO disk image and ran the following:

 	gunzip -d rEFIt-0.14.cdr.gz
 	hdiutil convert -format UDRW -o refit.dmg rEFIt-0.14.cdr